reimandlab/IGX_publication_code/README.md

 "Cancer genomic alterations and microenvironmental features encode synergistic interactions with disease outcomes" by Bayati et al (2025).

 The source code is written in R, and scripts should be executed in the numeric order of their filenames.
-For details about each input file—especially those that are initially missing and must be downloaded from publicly available resources—see the README.md in the `/input` folder.
-To understand the structure and flow of the pipeline, refer to the README.md in the `/code` folder.
+For details about each input file—especially those that are initially missing and must be downloaded from publicly available resources—see the instructions in the `/input` folder.
+To understand the structure and flow of the pipeline, refer to the instructions in the `/code` folder.

 ### Environment Setup